 I tagged on to dive groups with local divemasters getting to know the dive sites and spent a lot of time working on my theory.
 Most of it went well but I failed my physics exam the first time.
 There’s a lot to remember and after sitting down with my instructor and going through the things I’d struggled with, I passed the second time!

 Once my English teaching placement finished I moved into a little flat with some instructor friends.

-We managed to find a flat in a block which had a tennis court and swimming pool too – bonus!
+We managed to find a flat in a block which had a tennis court and a swimming pool too!
+Bonus!
 I started working in a smaller dive shop run by the fun but rather disorganized Jeffrey!
-Within a week I was responsible for the running all of the small shop as well as all diving activities.
+Within a week I was responsible for the running of the small shop as well as all diving activities.

 During the day I would sit in the shop and take inventory of the stock, greet customers and get them booked in for diving, and finish off my Divemaster theory.
 I was given the company minibus which I drove home each evening!